26-Year-Old Center – New York Islanders

 John Tavares Contract Information:

-Tavares agreed to a six-year deal with the Islanders in September of 2011.
+Tavares agreed to a six-year, $33 million contract with the Islanders in September of 2011.

 To instantly reveal our fantasy analysis of every player – including John Tavares – simply subscribe now.

 |2017-18 Proj||27||NHL||NYI||78||Subscribe now to see our 2017-18 projections for John Tavares|

 Age is determined on October 1st of each season.No Yes

 John Tavares: Past News Updates ( ▲ View most recent update )

 Entering last season with massive expectations after a career-best 86 points in 2014-2015 – good for second in league scoring – Tavares finished last year with 70 points in 78 games.
 The drop in production can be attributed to his somewhat lackluster first half, but he was able to pick up the pace at better than a point-per-game rate in the second half.
 Now the big question facing the 2009 first-overall pick is how he’ll fare without winger and long-time teammate Kyle Okposo, who inked a new deal up north in Buffalo this summer.
 Tavares is likely to turn to the newly acquired Andrew Ladd, who is seemingly destined to fill Okposo’s spot on the first line and power-play unit after being brought in on a new seven-year deal, in addition to the handful of other young talented forwards that have been developing.
 Expect big things as the face of the Islanders’ franchise figures to showcase his talents as the talks intensify regarding his future in Brooklyn.
 Also, he’ll get a jump start on the season as part of a loaded Team Canada in the upcoming World Cup in September.